-Putting your home on the market can be both an exciting and stressful time; after all, selling a home is often the start of a new chapter in life, but actually selling it takes a lot of work.
-Beyond listing the home and waiting for the right buyer, you're bound to experience a range of emotions, perhaps even a sense of hopelessness.
+Putting your home on the market can be both an exciting and stressful time; beyond listing the home and waiting for the right buyer, you're bound to experience a range of emotions, perhaps even a sense of hopelessness.

 Depending on the market and the condition of your property, there may be a few, or many steps, involved in getting your home ready to list.
-With that in mind, take some of the stress out of the process by having the right tools on hand.
-Here are seven kinds of tools you’ll need to help get your home ready for the market.
+Here are six kinds of tools you’ll need to help get your home ready for the market.

 Packing and Moving Tools